 This course is designed to instruct teachers to develop effective Literacy/ English language Arts skills for middle school and adolescent students.
 Teachers will learn to incorporate the Common Core State Standards in writing, grammar, speaking, listening and reading.
 Teachers will learn to use multisensory materials and technology to enhance children’s reading to writing and writing to reading skills.
 They will also demonstrate their knowledge for teaching writing in a variety of original, imaginative works, as well as, narrative and expository texts, that observe conventions of genres and use of figurative language and text structure.
 Teachers will enable their students to communicate clearly to an external improving their form, content and style of writing using appropriate language and grammar.

-Research and Practice of Teaching Writing/English Language Arts in General and Inclusive Education, B–6 This course is designed to instruct teachers to develop effective Literacy/ English language Arts skills for early childhood and elementary school children.
+This course is designed to instruct teachers to develop effective Literacy/ English language Arts skills for early childhood and elementary school children.
 Teachers will learn to incorporate the Common Core State Standards in writing, grammar, speaking, listening and reading.
 Teachers will learn to use multisensory materials and technology to enhance children’s reading to writing and writing to reading skills.
 They will also demonstrate their knowledge for teaching writing in a variety of original, imaginative works, as, well as, narrative and expository texts that observe conventions of genres and use of figurative language and text structure.
 Teachers will enable their children to communicate clearly to an external audience improving their form, content and style of writing using appropriate language and grammar.
-Credit: 3 semester hours.

-Research and Practice of Teaching Writing/English Language Arts in General and Inclusive Education, B–12 This course is designed to instruct teachers to develop effective Literacy/ English language Arts skills for early childhood, elementary, middle school and adolescent students.
+This course is designed to instruct teachers to develop effective Literacy/ English language Arts skills for early childhood, elementary, middle school and adolescent students.
 Teachers will learn to incorporate the Common Core State Standards in writing, grammar, speaking, listening, and reading.
 Teachers will learn to use multisensory materials and technology to enhance children’s reading to writing and writing to reading skills.
 They will also demonstrate their knowledge for teaching writing in a variety of original, imaginative works, as well as, narrative and expository texts, that observe conventions of genres and use of figurative language and text structure.
 Teachers will enable their students to communicate clearly to an external audience improving their form, content and style of writing using appropriate language and grammar.
-Credit: 3 semester hours.
 Fee $25.
-EDU 3220 Approaches, Materials, and Performance Evaluation in Literacy and English Language Arts Development, K–12 Study and analysis of approaches and materials for literacy and English Language Arts instruction focusing on language acquisition, word identification, vocabulary development, comprehension, Common Core ELA competencies and motivational aspects for Birth through Grade 12.
-This course will also provide teachers with knowledge of and methods of teaching the New York State Common Core Standards.
-Credit: 3 semester hours.

-Advance your literacy career with an online Ph.D. from St. John’s University.
+Advance your career with an online graduate degree from St. John’s University.
 Contact us at 844-393-1677 or Request More Information today!